Russia eyes global deal on oil output in April, Iran seen exempt

 A final agreement on an output freeze to support oil prices, which have fallen 65 percent since peaking in June 2014 due to oversupply, is seen next month, possibly again in Doha, Novak said.

-He said the deal could exclude Iran as the country seeks to regain production hit by now-lifted international sanctions imposed over Tehran's nuclear program.
+He said the deal could exclude Iran as the country seeks to regain production hit by now-lifted international sanctions imposed over Tehran's nuclear programme.

 "We share (the view) that Iran is in a special situation.
 The sanctions that had been introduced had materially hit (Iran's) output," Novak said after meeting his Iranian counterpart Bijan Zanganeh.

 Russia and Iran are considered to be on friendly terms.
-Moscow was a staunch supporter of lifting international sanctions imposed over Tehran's nuclear program.
+Moscow was a staunch supporter of lifting international sanctions imposed over Tehran's nuclear programme.

 Those sanctions were effectively removed in January, paving the way for Iran to increase its production of crude and adding uncertainty to already jittery oil markets.